This post might include affiliate links. Please see my policy.

 Gather your tools (for a complete list of the tools I used most, check out my baking tools page):

 In the morning, preheat your oven to 450°F (230°C) with your empty combo cooker inside, deep half to one side and shallow lid to the other.
 See my post on baking with a Dutch oven (or combo cooker) for an in-depth discussion on this process.

 Take one of your loaves out of the fridge, cut a piece of parchment paper and place on top of the basket.
 I then place a the pizza peel on top of the parchment paper (and basket) and invert the whole thing quickly to get the dough out of the bowl and onto the paper and peel.

-Place the dough into the combo cooker and turn the heat down to 450ºF, cook for 25 minutes.
-After this time, remove the lid of the combo cooker (you can place it in the oven next to the bottom half or remove it) and cook for an additional 35 minutes at 440ºF.
-Below you can see the loaf I shaped into a boule in the cooker just after taking off the lid — excellent oven spring.
+Place the dough into the combo cooker, cover with the lid, and bake for 25 minutes.
+After this time, remove the lid of the combo cooker (you can place it in the oven next to the bottom half or remove it) and bake for an additional 35 minutes.
+Below you can see the loaf I shaped into a boule in the cooker just after taking off the lid—excellent oven spring.
 I was tempted to pluck out a few of those walnuts, only the fear of searing my arm on the pan kept me at bay.

-Crumb: Nice and open, but not terribly so.
-The walnuts, I believe, prevent a super airy crumb but I don’t think one can complain with these results.
+Nice and open, but not overly so.
+The walnuts, I believe, prevent a super airy crumb but I don’t think one can complain about these results.
 I’m happy with this.
-Also note the purple color throughout the dough, this is caused by the tannins in walnuts which seep out during the entire process.
+Also, note the purple color throughout the dough, this is caused by the tannins in walnuts that seep out during the entire process.

 Just fantastic.
 All I can say is that I absolutely love the taste of the walnuts with the slight hint of sourness present in this bread.
 I ate one loaf with just about everything my kitchen could throw at it and it left me wanting more each time.
 This recipe is a definite keeper.
 The other (smaller) loaf was a gift to my parents, they devoured it in no time with a request for another.